casid/jte/README.md

 ## TLDR

-jte is a lot of fun to work with!
+jte gives you the same productive, type safe experience you're used to from writing Java or Kotlin.
 This is IntelliJ with the <a href="https://plugins.jetbrains.com/plugin/14521-jte">jte plugin</a> installed:

 <img alt="jte in IntelliJ" src="jte-intellij.gif" />